 "It just might be so."
 This is a wow of a thought.
 "Could it really be...?"

 And yet, most of the time we're aware that the strict answer is "no".
-Except in very "hard" sf, a tale's scientific rationale need only function as a kind of mood music, an accompaniment of excuses chosen to pay that moderate respect to realism which, by the achievement of literary rather than literal plausibility, will gain admittance to the dreamily colourful regions of the genre...
+Except in very "hard" sf, a tale's scientific rationale need only function as a kind of mood music, an accompaniment of excuses which are chosen to pay a moderate respect to realism.
+Thus, by the achievement of literary rather than literal plausibility, we gain admittance to the genre's dreamily colourful regions...

 Stid: In other words, a perfunctory nod in the direction of science is a kind of membership fee by which "soft" sf authors gain admittance to the ranks.